MicrosoftDocs/dynamics365smb-docs/business-central/marketing-integrate-dynamicscrm.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: integration, synchronize, map, Sales ms.date: 04/01/2019
+ms.search.keywords: integration, synchronize, map, Sales ms.date: 06/07/2019
 ms.author: bholtorf
 ---
 # Using Dynamics 365 for Sales from Business Central
 If you use Dynamics 365 for Sales for customer engagement, you can enjoy seamless integration in the lead-to-cash process by using [!INCLUDE[d365fin](includes/d365fin_md.md)] for backend activities such as processing orders, managing inventory, and doing your finances.

 > [!NOTE]
-> This topic assumes that you are using the online versions of [!INCLUDE[d365fin](includes/d365fin_md.md)] and Sales.
-You can mix online and on-premises versions, but that requires special configuration.
-For more information, see [Preparing to Integrate to Dynamics 365 for Sales On-Premises](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).
+> These steps describe the process of integrating online versions of [!INCLUDE[crm_md](includes/crm_md.md)] and [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For information about on-prem configuration, see [Preparing Dynamics 365 for Sales for Integration](/dynamics365/business-central/dev-itpro/administration/prepare-dynamics-365-for-sales-for-integration).

 Integrating the applications lets you access data in Sales from [!INCLUDE[d365fin](includes/d365fin_md.md)], and in some cases the other way around.
 You can work with and synchronize data that both services have in common, such as customers, contacts, and sales information, and keep the data up to date in both applications.